 Rather than regret at a later stage in your career, when it will be nigh on impossible to change gears and shift career paths, continuous monitoring and skill-development would be the wiser choice to make.
 ‘Staying current’ and ‘staying ahead’ are then the mantras to remember in order to get what you want in a fast-pacing job market that places a huge value on skill-sets.

-So, what are the signs to watch out for on the onset of a career stagnation?
+So, what are the signs to watch out for at the onset of a career stagnation?